Rushil242/EliteEmailAutomator/replit.md

 # Overview

 This is a marketing automation demonstration application for Elite IIT Coaching Institute.
-The application provides two main features: bulk email marketing and AI-powered message generation for WhatsApp/SMS campaigns.
+The application provides three main features: bulk email marketing, AI-powered message generation for WhatsApp/SMS campaigns, and AI-powered image generation for marketing visuals.
 Built as a full-stack Node.js application, it showcases automated marketing capabilities using modern web technologies and third-party AI/email services.

-The application allows users to upload contact lists (Excel/CSV), validate email addresses, compose personalized email campaigns, and generate compliant marketing messages for WhatsApp and SMS using AI.
+The application allows users to upload contact lists (Excel/CSV), validate email addresses, compose personalized email campaigns, generate compliant marketing messages for WhatsApp and SMS using AI, and create professional marketing images through a two-step AI enhancement process.

 # User Preferences